 Flexible working with LawVu

 One of the key barriers to creating a successful, flexible workplace is the increased difficulty in communicating with employees who aren’t on-site.
-This year, LawVu addressed that very hurdle with their new, updated Conversations tool which enables legal teams to have more flexibility by giving them the ability to communicate on all matters in real time – even when they’re not all present in the same office at the same time.
-Conversations consolidates all employee emails, matter comments and chats into one easy-to-access universal sidebar.
+This year, LawVu addressed that very hurdle with their new, updated Conversations tool which enables legal teams to have more flexibility by giving them the ability to communicate on all matters in real-time – even when they’re not all present in the same office at the same time.
+Conversations consolidate all employee emails, matter comments and chats into one easy-to-access universal sidebar.

 The feature was born out of the company’s own need to create a digital messaging service which would augment their team’s communications while working remotely during the 2020 COVID-19 lockdown.

 We knew that by solving our own problems, we would be solving the problems of our customers who would be struggling with the same thing because of what’s happening in the world.

 We’ve all had to figure out how to work from home and across time zones.
 Real-time communication will really change the game for in-house teams, as well as add more visibility for the entire time on everything.”